Borough status in the United Kingdom: England and Wales

 There is no obligation on the council to appoint persons to these positions.

-In some boroughs the mayor has the additional title as "Admiral of the Port", recalling an historic jurisdiction.
+In some boroughs the mayor has the additional title as "Admiral of the Port", recalling a historic jurisdiction.
 The lord mayors of Chester and Kingston-upon-Hull are admirals of the Dee and the Humber respectively, the Mayor of Medway is Admiral of the River Medway, and the mayors of Poole and Southampton are admirals of those ports.

 Privileges or rights belonging to citizens or burgesses of a former borough can be transferred to the inhabitants of the new borough.

 Borough councils are permitted to pass a resolution admitting "persons of distinction" and persons who have "rendered eminent service" to be an honorary freeman of the borough.
 This power has been used to grant honorary freedom not only to individuals, but to units and ships of the armed forces.